metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 ***

+## Lions @ Eagles

+Outside zone runs may be effective against Detroit's bigger, slower front.

+Detroit runs quite a bit of 11 personnel for a team that's reputedly run-heavy.

+***

 ## Giants @ Buccaneers

 Daniel Jones can run with the ball.
 Offensive playbook even has designed runs for him.